About Custom Tables

 In addition Custom Tables, like standard daily processed tables, has a limit on the number of unique rows of data that can be stored per day.
 Unlike standard tables, however, Custom Tables has a limit of 1M unique rows per day, 925k higher than the normal limit of 75k rows for 360 customers2.
 When there are more than 1M unique rows per day for a given table, Analytics stores the top N values3 and creates an (other) row for the remaining value combinations.
 See (other) entries in reports for more detail on the (other) row.

 What data you can include

 Not all metrics and dimensions can be included in a Custom Table, and not all reports can benefit from Custom Tables.
-The Users metric and user based segments cannot be included.
+User-based segments cannot be included.
 Because of the way data is stored or accessed in the following reports, they can't use data from Custom Tables: Flow Visualization, Search Engine Optimization, Multi-Channel Funnels, and Attribution.

 Processing and availability

 After you create a Custom Table, it can take up to 2 days for unsampled data to appear in the Custom Tables reports on the Customization tab.
 At that point, you would have the 2 days of data starting from the creation date of the table.

 Analytics also adds historical data for the 30 days prior to the creation date of the table.
 Under normal circumstances, that historical data is available when the new unsampled data is available (in approximately 2 days).
 However, if your property is undergoing routine maintenance carried out by the Analytics system, it can take up to 40 days for that historical data to appear.
 If your property is undergoing routine maintenance, you will see a message to that effect in the table.

 To access additional unsampled historical data, you may be able to download Unsampled Reports.)